Old Dog Fluid Around Heart: Signs, Causes and Treatment

 This condition often affects the dog’s breathing, energy, and overall well-being, making timely attention crucial.

-Old Dog Fluid Around Heart — Why It Happens
+Old Dog Fluid Around Heart: Why It Happens

-Fluid around the heart in old dogs is often linked to heart disease, infection, or systemic conditions.
 Aging can weaken the heart’s function, making fluid buildup more likely.
 Trauma, cancer, or low protein levels can also contribute.

 The presence of fluid may compromise heart function, leading to breathing difficulties and fatigue.